axelvaldez/radical-companies/_posts/what-is-fiat/2023-06-30-radical-inspiration-and-discovery-long.markdown

  <p>Now is the time to be part of something truly daring.
 Step forward as a pioneer, and together, we will surpass expectations, and transform ownership.
 Dare to challenge the boundaries.</p>

 <h1>Alternatives</h1>
  <p>If you are feeling overwhelmed by work, it is not a matter of working harder.
 That is what your boss tells you, and even your well-meaning co-workers.
 That is what every business book says, to search for excellence,  acquire new habits to move up, and do more with less effort.
-But it is not you, but the system that we call <span class='_paradigm'>Fiat</span>.</p>
- <p>The <span class='_paradigm'>Fiat</span> system is designed to create more wealth for the owners and investors of the business you work for.</p>
+But it is not you, but the system that we call <span class='_paradigm'>Fiat</span>.
+The <span class='_paradigm'>Fiat</span> system is designed to create more wealth for the owners and investors of the business you work for.</p>
  <p>The thing is that we created it, and we can create an alternative system, an alternative way of living.</p>
  <p>&ldquo;Curing&rdquo; the <span class='_paradigm'>Fiat</span> system would be never ending because the system is too easy to game, particularly by powerful people.
 The <span class='_paradigm'>Fiat</span> system adapts to fixes very fast.</p>
  <p>Beware that alternatives to <span class='_paradigm'>Fiat</span> are fundamentally different and will feel alien, idealistic, and even crazy.
 It will take more courage than you can imagine.</p>